 Living room storage ideas

 If you've lost that loving feeling for your living room, chances are it's because it hasn't got enough storage.
-There's nothing more unappealing than being surrounded by clutter, so restore that relaxing vibe in your living room by reinstating order.
+There's nothing more unappealing than being surrounded by clutter,, so restore that relaxing vibe with these living room storage ideas.

 Make living-room furniture work harder by choosing items that include storage.
 A coffee table with a shelf beneath will create an extra surface for stashing newspapers and remote controls out of the way.
 An upholstered ottoman could double up as a storage unit and a coffee table.
 Vintage trunks are also ideal for this job and will add character to your living room, too.